Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse Performance Insights

-- The Orange rank 238th in college basketball by averaging 91.9 points per 100 possessions on offense, and defensively are 76th in college basketball, allowing 85 points per 100 possessions.
+- The Orange rank 238th in college basketball with 91.9 points scored per 100 possessions, and 76th in college basketball defensively with 85.0 points conceded per 100 possessions.

 Georgetown Performance Insights

-- The Hoyas have a +49 scoring differential, topping opponents by 6.1 points per game.
-They're putting up 79 points per game, 103rd in college basketball, and are giving up 72.9 per outing to rank 224th in college basketball.
+- The Hoyas' +49 scoring differential (outscoring opponents by 6.1 points per game) is a result of putting up 79.0 points per game (103rd in college basketball) while giving up 72.9 per outing (224th in college basketball).

-- Georgetown prevails in the rebound battle by an average of 4.4 boards.
-It collects 38.4 rebounds per game (102nd in college basketball) compared to its opponents' 34.
+- Georgetown connects on 3.2 more threes per game than the opposition, 9.5 (35th in college basketball) compared to its opponents' 6.3.

-- Georgetown makes 9.5 three-pointers per game (35th in college basketball) while shooting 39% from beyond the arc (29th in college basketball).
-It is making 3.2 more threes than its opponents, who drain 6.3 per game at 28.9%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.